April 27, 2023

 What’s a Good SAT Score?

-The SAT is a crucial part of the college application process, but it can be challenging to determine what a “good” score is.
+The SAT is a crucial part of the college application process, but it can be challenging to determine what a “good” score is for the SAT with how the scoring is set up.
 With so much weight placed on this standardized test, it’s important to understand how scores are calculated and what they mean for your future.
 In this blog, we’ll explore what constitutes a good SAT score and what factors to consider when setting score goals.

 At Class 101, we understand the pressure that comes with the college admissions process, and we’re here to provide expert guidance to help you succeed.
 Keep reading to learn more about your SAT score and what it could mean for your future.